boamaod/skype2irc/README.md

 * Provide commands from IRC side using direct messages to the bot
   * Turn broadcasting to Skype `ON` or `OFF` for the user, get user's present `STATUS`
   * Query for Skype users mirrored to IRC channel using `INFO #channel`
+* Quick and transparent Skype broadcasting `ON` and `OFF` during chat by adressing the bot in channel openly with a string for desired state

 **This bot deliberately prefers IRC to Skype!**